-

 African Zebra

-An extraordinary land Africa is a land of diversity and extreme beauty.
-From the rising golden sun to swift flowing rivers and peaceful, grazing black wildebeest spread across the brown and green savannah, one can always have a glimpse of nature’s beautiful paradise.
-And nature has a way of healing everything… If you ever had…
+An extraordinary land Africa is a land of diversity and breathtaking beauty.
+From the rising golden sun to swiftly flowing rivers and peaceful, grazing black wildebeest across the brown and green savannah, you can always catch a glimpse of nature’s beautiful paradise.
+And nature has a way of healing everything… If you ever get the…

 -